intagaming/video-scripts/token-storage.md

 The access token is only available for a short time, so the attacker, if they want to maintain access to the victim's account, has to use the Refresh Token to obtain a new Access Token.
 That means the leaked Refresh Token is now invalidated.
-Now if the victim opens up the browser and visits Facebook, they would see that they are logged out, and at the same time, the attacker has also lost access to the victim's account.
+Now if the victim opens up their browser and visits Facebook, they would be logged out, and at the same time, the attacker also loses access to the victim's account, 'cause all of the tokens are invalidated.

 What if the victim never opens up their browser and visits Facebook?
+What if they lose their device, or somehow deleted their tokens locally?

-In that case, the attacker would have access to the victim's account for a very long time.
-Remember that you are the developer of Facebook, **not** the victim, so you rely on the victim to report to you about the attack.
-If the victim doesn't log in and realizes that their inboxes are now flooded with angry responses to the malicious messages, then you, the developer, has **no idea** that your service, Facebook, is f'ed.
+In that case, sure, the attacker would have access to the victim's account for a very long time.
+But remember that you are the developer of Facebook, **not** the victim, so you **rely** on the victim to let you know about the attack.
+If the victim doesn't log in and realize that their inbox are now flooded with angry responses to the malicious messages, then you, the developer, would have **no idea** that your service, Facebook, is f'ed.

 Just don't care about the "store tokens where" question at the moment.
 The fact that your service Facebook is f'ed is more important.
-And would you (the developer of Facebook) wish to know that your service is f'ed after 30 minutes or after a year? 'cause the thing is, if you just let the victim's token leaked, then it's easier to attack and you would know that your service, Facebook, is f'ed sooner.
+And would you (the developer of Facebook) wish to know that your service is f'ed after 30 minutes or after a year? 'cause the thing is, if you just let the victim's token gets leaked, then it's easier to attack and you would know that your service, Facebook, is f'ed sooner.

-You may say "If the attacker has access to a very famous person on Facebook, and they just sit and sniff that influencer's inbox, then I, the developer, as well as the influencer wouldn't know that their account is compromised, right?
-Were I to have used HttpOnly Cookie, the attacker would not have access to the influencer's account all day everyday, correct?"

-Answer:

-Remember Refresh Token Rotation?
-After the access token expires, if the attacker were to use the leaked Refresh Token, **and** if the influencer still cares about their Facebook inbox and opens up their browser, then their account is logged out immediately.
-Well what if they don't, for example they switched laptop and don't have the leaked Refresh Token anymore?

-First off, immediately after abandoning their device, they should check their "Devices" page, which looks like this.
-If the leaked Access Token or Refresh Token is used, then it would show something like "Windows 10, 5 mins ago".
-What they should do next is revoke access to that old Device, even if it has not been used recently, which in turn invalidating all Access Tokens & Refresh Tokens that the attacker might get hold of.
+First off, (and everybody should absolutely do this), immediately after they abandoned their device, or in other words abandoned their Refresh Token, they should check their "Devices" page, which looks like this.

+If the leaked Access Token or Refresh Token is used, then it would show their abandoned device name, along with something like "5 mins ago".
+What they should do next is revoke access to that old Device, even if it's not been used recently, which in turn invalidating all Access Tokens & Refresh Tokens that the attacker might get hold of.

-If there's nothing wrong going on with their account (like their account suddenly sending malicious messages), then they would assume that the "5 mins ago" part is a machine error and wouldn't report to you, the developer.
+Well, if there's nothing wrong going on with their account (like their account suddenly sending malicious messages), then they would assume that the "5 mins ago" part is a machine error and wouldn't report it to you, the developer.

 To be fair, little people actually care enough to go to that Devices page, so there's another way, which is wait for the damage to arrive.

-If the attacker is just sitting observe the inbox and doesn't actually do any damage then that's really dumb of them, right?
-They should sell the information to some interested party, right?
-Then when the damage is done, the influencer would sue the Facebook company for leaking inbox data, after that you'd definitely know that you're f'ed.
+If the attacker is just sitting to observe the inbox and doesn't actually do any damage then that's really dumb of them, right?
+At some point they must sell the information to some interested party.
+Then when the damage is done, the victim/influencer would sue the Facebook company for leaking inbox data, after that you'd definitely know that you're f'ed.
 Would this be preventable have you used HttpOnly Cookie to store the tokens?
-Your service, Facebook, still has an XSS vulnerability, and it's very unlikely that there are no damage being done via that XSS vulnerability after a year.
+Your service, Facebook, still has an XSS vulnerability, and it's very unlikely that there are no damage being done via that XSS vulnerability.
 It's even less likely that every victim just switch laptop and lost their Refresh Token.

 If you, the developer of Facebook, think that:

-1. It takes a very long time for you to know that your service has XSS (which is very unlikely if you care about your service)
+1. It takes a very long time for you to know that your service has XSS (which is very unlikely if you care about XSS at all)
-2. In the case XSS attacks happen and tokens get leaked, the Refresh Token Rotation protection system doesn't help to let you - the developer - know that your service is f'ed
+2. In the case XSS attacks happen and tokens get leaked, the Refresh Token Rotation system doesn't help to let you - the developer - know that your service is f'ed
-3. There are attacks against your service that the attacker is interested in doing that involves knowing the Access Token or Refresh Token
+3. There are specific attacks against your service that the attacker is interested in doing that involves knowing the literal Access Token or Refresh Token

 Then go ahead and use HttpOnly Cookie by all means.

 But did you know that you are not the person who can change the code of the Google Authorization Server?
 If you want to set a Cookie on the user's Browser, then the Cookie (in this case, the Token Cookie) must be set when the user's browser asks Google for an Access Token.
 Google doesn't do that.
-You can't change that response, so you're left with using some kind of intermediate server to be able to do that.
-In fact, if you insist, let's dig in deeper to see what you need to do in order to implement this intermediate server.
+You can't change that response, so you **must** use some kind of intermediate server to be able to do that.
+You heard it right, you **must**.
+At this point, you should already realize that something is wrong, as the OAuth flow does not mention this middle-guy server anywhere.
+In fact, if you insist that this is a possible solution, let's actually dig deeper to see what you need to do in order to implement "the solution".

 ### HttpOnly Cookie's implementation with Google OAuth